chaosparrot/parrot.py/README.md

 Sometimes if windows speech rec isnt started before the program, there appears to be a weird caching bug that shows the following error:
 Exception while initializing sapi5 engine: module 'win32com.gen_py' has no attribute 'CLSIDToClassMap' You can fix that by starting windows speech rec, going to your C:\Users\YOURUSER\AppData\Local\Temp directory and rename gen_py to gen_py2 or something.
 This will rebuild the cache for gen_py the next time the program is run.

-### Todos

- - Add examples of how to use the program
- - Seperate out the eyetracker and speech recognition parts, in order to allow the users not to have to install and configure all the different parts in order to get set up properly.
- - Make a dummy mode for rapid testing without having to train a model yourself